I have a day and a half free in Beijing, at the end of a tour through China. I would like to see something that is maybe a bit 'off the beaten track'.

 As far as pandas go, you should see them in Chengdu, if you are heading through there.
 The city is known as the hometown for pandas, and they have the worlds biggest panda research base. almost 6 years agoAnswered by Dandoval via WorldNomads.com

 If shopping is your cup of tea, I suggest you visit "Beijing Loo" which is one of the largest malls/longest street I have ever seen and they have many many types of restaurants to choose from.
-Visit this place ay night and the lights are beautiful. about 5 years ago
+Visit this place ay night and the lights are beautiful. over 5 years ago

 Hello we need help with getting directions from beijing to shijiazhuang hebei china could you please help us out in what we do thankyou kind regards Annmarie over 4 years agoAnswered by Annmarie via WorldNomads.com